billkarsh/SpikeGLX/Markdown/SpikeGLX_FAQ.md

 "Can I use Windows Remote Desktop Services (RDP) to check up on SpikeGLX remotely?"

+* For **Phase20 and Phase3B2**: No. These versions of SpikeGLX use a later release of OpenGL that is incompatible with RDP.
+There are many other remote control apps that do work fine, like AnyDesk or TeamViewer.

-Yes you can; it generally works fine, but to use Audio Out, there's a tip needed to make it work, and a hitch that could cause it to crash.
+* For **Phase3B1 and Phase3A**: Yes you can; it generally works, but to use Audio Out, there's a tip needed to make it work, and a hitch that could cause it to crash.

 ### Audio Output Tip